PhotoBooth

 For example, as we speak, the passport of Pakistan provides access to thirty countries around the world.
 In 2006, Pakistan used to give access only to 17 countries with a visa-free score.

-Meanwhile, the ranking passport leader counts up to almost two hundred foreign destinations.
+Meanwhile, the strongest ranking passport leader counts up to almost two hundred foreign destinations.
 And we’ll get back to that shortly.

 If you’re in the middle of applying for your new passport whatever ranking it might have, think about passport photos for your application in advance.
 Your photo must be of the right size and dimensions.
 It must have an unpattern white or off-white background.